webrahid/srarter-template/README.md

 # srarter-template
-A starter template for HTML, CSS, Font-Awesome, JQuery.
+A starter template for HTML, CSS, Font-Awesome and JQuery.